Distance: 28.5 miles out and back

 Elevation gain: 712 ft

 Normally I avoid bike trails and municipal trails like poison, because they’re claustrophobic.
-But there are three bike trails that I know of that are so fine that they transcend their genre: the Willamette River Trail in Eugene, the American River Bike Trail in Sacramento, and this one.
+But there are 6 bike trails that I know of that are so fine that they transcend their genre: the Nimitz Trail, the Willamette River Trail in Eugene, the American River Bike Trail in Sacramento, the Coyote Creek Trail in San Jose, the Sacramento River Trail in Redding, and this one.
 As with most multi-use trails, the pace here is often slow and the experience is more akin to strolling/ambling/sight-seeing than hammering, but at least half of the route here is far from Monterey proper, largely deserted, and suitable for hard time-trialing if that’s what you seek.
-And the scenery is as good as it gets: one part rocky coast, one part Monterey harbor, and one part lonely sand dunes.
+And the scenery is excellent: one part rocky coast, one part Monterey harbor, and one part lonely sand dunes.
 The elevation numbers say it’s dead flat, but it really isn’t (RidewithGPS says 975 ft), and if you hit the rolling dunes hard you can get a workout.

 The curse of municipal paths is crowds, and the third of this route that goes through the Aquarium-Cannery Row neighborhood can be downright unpleasant if crowded. (“Hell is other people”—Sartre).
 As always, I would avoid weekend midday if I could.
 But my last ride was Friday at 11 AM in July, and other users were never a problem.